top of page

 High-precision sintering requires furnaces with tight control (±1–3°C stability) and uniformity across the work zone.
 Consider multiple-zone PID control and well-designed recirculation or radiant heating systems.

 Design racks and part spacing to minimize thermal shadowing.
 Use thermally conductive fixtures that don’t react or outgas.
-Avoid stacking that traps gases or causes local cooling/heating anomalies.
+Avoid stacking in a manner that potentially traps gases or causes local cooling/heating anomalies.

 Map furnace temperature with calibrated thermocouples and use physical test coupons placed across the load to verify uniformity.
 Re-map after maintenance or configuration changes.
-Control heat-up, soak, and cool profiles programmatically; include dwell times to allow thermal equalization.
+Control heat-up, soak, and cool profiles via process programming; include dwell times to allow thermal equalization.
 Log furnace data for traceability and root-cause analysis in case of issues.

 Achieve density targets without excessive grain growth.
 Density and microstructure are a balance.
-Higher temps or longer holds increase densification but drive grain growth, which can reduce strength and toughness and increase anisotropy.
-Over-sintering also increases dimensional shrinkage and can degrade surface finish.
+Higher temps or longer holds can increase densification, but alternatively almost always increase grain growth, which can reduce strength and toughness and increase anisotropy.
+Over-sintering also increases dimensional shrinkage and can degrade mechanical properties and surface finish.

 Define the sintering window (temperature and time) for each stainless grade and powder spec.
 Use dilatometry data and sintering trials to establish the onset of rapid densification and the inflection where grain growth accelerates.